Carlos Andrés Pérez: Political life

-First term as president
+First presidency

 In 1973, Carlos Andrés Pérez was nominated to run for the presidency for AD.
 Youthful and energetic, Pérez ran a vibrant and triumphalist campaign, one of the first to use the services of American advertising gurus and political consultants in the country's history.
 During the run up to elections, he visited nearly all the villages and cities of Venezuela by foot and walked more than 5800 kilometers.
 He was elected in December of that year, receiving 48.7% of the vote against the 36.7% of his main rival.
 Turnout in these elections reached an unprecedented 97% of all eligible voters, a level which has not been achieved since.

 One of the most radical aspects of Pérez's program for government was the notion that petroleum oil was a tool for developing countries like Venezuela to attain first world status and usher a fairer, more equitable international order.
 International events, including the Yom Kippur War of 1973, contributed to the implementation of this vision.
-Drastic increases in petroleum prices led to an economic bonanza for the country just as Pérez started his term.
-His policies, including the nationalization of the iron and petroleum industries, investment in large state-owned industrial projects for the production of aluminium and hydroelectric energy, infrastructure improvements and the funding of social welfare and scholarship programmes, were extremely ambitious and involved massive government spending, to the tune of almost $53 billion.
+Drastic increases in petroleum prices during the 1970s energy crisis led to an economic bonanza for the country just as Pérez started his term.
+Using high oil prices, Pérez bolstered his support, buying patronage by subsidizing prices, increasing wages and tripling public spending.
+His policies, including the nationalization of the iron and petroleum industries.
+Following the establishment of PDVSA, corruption in Venezuela as a system of patrimonialism was created.
+He also promoted investment in large state-owned industrial projects for the production of aluminium and hydroelectric energy, infrastructure improvements and the funding of social welfare and scholarship programmes, were ambitious and involved massive government spending, to the tune of almost $53 billion.
 His measures to protect the environment and foster sustainable development earned the Earth Care award in 1975, the first time a Latin American leader had received this recognition.